Technology-Notes/lukesampson-scoop-wiki/Why-Powershell?.md

-Scoop tries to 'just work' whether you run it from Powershell or cmd.exe, but **I recommend using Powershell** instead. **Here's why** I think you should try using Powershell as your primary shell.
+Scoop tries to 'just work' whether you run it from Powershell or cmd.exe, but **I recommend using Powershell** instead.
+Here's why.

 ### Yes, Powershell has problems